Credit Monitoring vs. Debt Freedom

 Credit Karma shows you that you owe $22,000 across three credit cards.
 It might suggest a balance transfer card.
 What it won’t do is tell you that paying an extra $200/month toward your highest-rate card gets you debt-free 14 months sooner and saves $3,400 in interest.
 It won’t compare snowball vs avalanche for your specific debts.
 It won’t let you model what happens if you get a raise or put your tax refund toward principal.

 Spendify does all of that.
 The Debt-Free Date Calculator uses your real balances and APRs to project your payoff timeline.
 Strategy Comparison shows the actual dollar difference between approaches.
-What-If Scenarios let you test decisions — a windfall, a balance transfer, a change in monthly payment — and see the impact instantly.
+What-If Scenarios let you test decisions like a windfall, a balance transfer, or a change in monthly payment, and see the impact instantly.

 Credit Karma watches your debt.
 Spendify helps you eliminate it.